 |2080123400||Report Proposal and Grant Writing

 Introduction to the theory and practice of preparing and analyzing reports and proposals intended for businesses, governmental agencies, and/ or private and corporate foundations.
 Individual assignments and group projects include text documents and oral presentations.
 Lecture.
-Prerequisite(s): 1080119700 Technical Reporting (D- or better) or 2080122300 English Composition II (D- or better).
+Prerequisite(s): 1080119500 Written Communication (D- or better) or 2080121900 English Composition I (D- or better).

 At A Glance